Dynamic Island is a great feature

 Similar to the iPhone 13 Pro

-Not much has changed looks wise, but Apple's flagship smartphone still shines.
+First impressions and design - Not much has changed looks wise, but Apple's flagship smartphone still shines.

-Camera upgrades deliver sensational photos.
+Camera - Camera upgrades deliver sensational photos.

-If you look past the price tag, it's the best smartphone you can buy.
+Value and verdict - If you look past the price tag, it's the best smartphone you can buy.

 The iPhone 14 Pro is arguably the biggest upgrade to Apple’s flagship iPhone model in years.
 The handset brings an even brighter Super Retina display with an Always On option, a brand-new A16 Bionic processor, and it’s the first iPhone to ditch the notch since the iPhone X.Once an eyesore, the notch is now a floating cutout known as the Dynamic Island - a unique feature that other brands are already copying.
 While it offers a bunch of new features and a more refined design than the iPhone 13 Pro, the iPhone 14 Pro holds on to a number of characteristics that long-time iPhone users have come to love.